zarf-dev/zarf/docs/4-user-guide/5-component-actions.md

 ## Creating dynamic variables from actions

 You can use the `setVariable` action configuration to set a variable that can be used in other actions or components.
 The variable will be set in the environment variable `ZARF_VAR_{NAME}` and `TF_VAR_{name}` in the remaining actions as well as available for templating in files or manifests in the remaining components as `###ZARF_VAR_{NAME}###`.
-This feature allows package authors to define dynamic runtime variables for consumption by other components or actions. *Unlike normal variables, these do not need to be defined at the top of the `zarf.yaml`.*
+This feature allows package authors to define dynamic runtime variables for consumption by other components or actions. *Unlike normal variables, these do not need to be defined at the top of the `zarf.yaml` and can be used during `package create`, `package deploy` or `package remove`.*

 ## More examples